grellylucia/restful-booker-api-test/README.md

-# Restful Booker API Test
+# Restful Booker API Test using Mocha-Chai

 This is final project for Nest Academy QA